-- Distill the mathematical part of a given problem containing a full mathematical problem in one of the area of calculus, linear algebra, ordinary, or partial differential equations covered in class. - Solve the problem mathematically.
+- Distill the mathematical part of a given problem containing a full mathematical problem in one of the area of calculus, linear algebra, or ordinary differential equations covered in class. - Solve the problem mathematically.

 Listing of specific problems included are in the lecture notes, old eaxms, and in homework assignments.